-Color theory and the meaning behind various colors is something that we talk about a lot here at LogoMyWay, and it’s one of the most important considerations to keep in mind when you are creating a new logo design.
-By choosing green – a color associated with health and nature – as well as white – a color associated with goodness and purity – for their logo’s color scheme, Beyond Meat is sending a very clear and specific message about the nature of their company and the products that they produce.
+Color theory and the meaning behind various colors are things that we talk about a lot here at LogoMyWay.
+It’s one of the most important considerations to keep in mind when you are creating a new logo design.
+By choosing green – a color associated with health and nature – and white – a color associated with goodness and purity – for their logo’s color scheme, Beyond Meat is sending a very clear and specific message about the nature of their company and the products that they produce.

-Helping drive home this message even further is the imagery that the Beyond Meat makes use of.
+Helping drive home this message even further is the imagery that Beyond Meat makes use of.
 Displaying a bull wearing a cape accomplishes several important purposes.
-For one, by portraying a real animal in their logo as opposed to developing a logo that represented only plants helps convey the idea that Beyond Meat’s products really do taste like real meat.
-However, by putting a cape on the bull in their logo Beyond Meat is telling us that the bull is the hero in this company’s story as opposed to the product that is being sold.
+For one, portraying a real animal in their logo instead of developing a logo that represented only plants helps convey that Beyond Meat’s products really taste like real meat.
+However, putting a cape on the bull in their logo Beyond Meat tells us that the bull is the hero in this company’s story as opposed to the product that is being sold.

-Also helping drive home the core mission of Beyond Meat is the fact that the bull’s cape looks like a leaf.
-By blending imagery of plants and animals, Beyond Meat is able to tell the story of their brand and inform customers about what it is that Beyond Meat does all through simple imagery.
+Also helping drive home the core mission of Beyond Meat is that the bull’s cape looks like a leaf.
+By blending imagery of plants and animals, Beyond Meat can tell the story of their brand and inform customers about what it is that Beyond Meat does all through simple imagery.

 While it is true that few customers will be able to glean all of this information about Beyond Meat simply by looking at their logo alone, the Beyond Meat logo design does certainly help drive these points home while also serving as an attractive and eye-catching design element that the company has been able to use across their product’s packaging and throughout their various marketing efforts.